-About the crust: To me the walnut crust is the most exciting part of this recipe.
+About the crust: To me, the walnut crust is the most exciting part of this recipe.
 In her recipe, Amy suggests that you might be left with some crust (just enough to make a couple of cookies) after you press the dough into the tart pan to about ¼ inch thickness.
 Since what I am a big fan of the crust, I used the whole dough and ended up with just a little thicker crust.
-Surprisingly, it didn’t take longer to bake.
+Surprisingly, it didn’t take long to bake.
 18 minutes was enough.

 Once you fill it with the fruit, I know that it will be hard to wait, but do your best to let it set and cool in the fridge for 30 minutes.
-Amy suggests that it is best to eat it on the day you baked it, because the moisture from the peaches makes the tart soggy the next day.
-However, my husband and I enjoyed the leftovers next morning for breakfast with coffee and we thought that it was still very good.
-I served it with crème fraiche, but if you are observing a vegan diet you can use your favorite vegan ice cream or eat it just by itself.
+Amy suggests that it is best to eat it on the day you baked it because the moisture from the peaches makes the tart soggy the next day.
+However, my husband and I enjoyed the leftovers the next morning for breakfast with coffee and we thought that it was still very good.
+I served it with crème Fraiche, but if you are observing a vegan diet you can use your favorite vegan ice cream or eat it just by itself.
 Either way, I promise that this tart will be your new favorite summer fruit dessert once you give it a go.

 OTHER Recipes Made with Fresh Peaches